quanhspdz/Text-Recognition-Realtime/README.md

-An Realtime Text Recognition app (Android Kotlin)
+A Realtime Text Recognition app (Android Kotlin)
 - Using Google ML Kit and Camera X to scan and read text realtime on camera
 - Screenshots:
 <p>